 Electric and Gas Compressors

-You will generally find 2 different types of air compressors: electric versions or gas version.
+You will generally find 2 different types of air compressors: electric air compressors or gas air compressors.
 Gas and diesel powered unites will often be found in areas that can’t get easy access to electricity, and are louder, requiring exhaust gas ventilation.
-Electric versions are found often in production areas and garages, as well as auto shops and construction site.
-You will find pancake, hot dog, twin tank, and wheelbarrow style compressors.
+Electric versions are found often in production areas and garages and are more popular for homeowners, looking for quiet air compressors, as well as auto shops and construction site.
+You will find pancake air compressors, hot dog, twin tank, and wheelbarrow style compressors.
+There are also some great small portable air compressors available that are looking for something portable.
 They all essentially function the same way, so as long as you know the basics, you’re all set.